 IRS Standard Mileage Rate

-For the 2019 tax year, these rates are:
+For the 2021 tax year, the rates are:

-- 58 cents per mile for business miles driven (up from 54.5 cents in 2018)
+- 65.5 cents per mile for business miles driven (up 3 cents from the last half of 2022)

 - 14 cents per mile driven in service to a charitable organization (currently fixed by Congress)

 Most businesses use the standard mileage deduction as the foundation for their employee reimbursement policies.
 Other companies implement a higher or lower number than the standard mileage rate to reimburse their employees.

 For instance, if a business operates in an area with higher fuel costs, it may use a higher reimbursement rate than the IRS standard mileage rate.

 If a company does not have an employee reimbursement program in place, employees cannot deduct their business mileage expenses on their tax return.

 The Tax Cuts and Jobs Act (TCJA) of 2017 eliminated the deduction for unreimbursed employee expenses.
 For now, only self-employed people and business owners can deduct business miles.

 Before the TCJA, employees who weren’t reimbursed for business-related mileage could deduct those miles on their personal tax returns.
 Now that the option to deduct unreimbursed employee business expenses is gone—at least through the 2025 tax year—many businesses reimburse workers for using their own vehicles to meet with clients, run business errands, attend professional events, and more.
 Although this may seem like a given, employees can’t deduct their commute, as wonderful as that would be.

 These mileage reimbursements are tax-deductible for the business and may not be taxable for the employee, depending on how you structure your reimbursement program.